j-b-ferguson/covid-19-australia-preprocessing/README.md

 ## 3 10/03 10165    NA    NA    NA    NA    NA    NA    NA
 ```

-In their current formats, there are no
-common variables for these data sets to be joined by.
+In their current formats, there are no common variables for these data sets to be joined by.
 The data sets must first be reshaped into tidy format.
 This process is covered later.

-## Understand Data Frames
+<h2><p align=center>Understand Data Frames</h2>

 Before both data sets are altered, the data structure must first be understood.
 The class of both data frames are shown below as data frames.

 ```r
 list(class(cases), class(tests)) # Show data structure